JonBa85/Java-container/README.md

 **step 7**

-Run a container from the image and link it to the running CouchDB container.
+Run a container from the image, publish it to port 8080 and link it to the running CouchDB container.
 ```
 docker run -d --name mld1 -p 8080:8080 --link couchdb mld
 ```